 Music was included as an important part of the curricula of Ward's Seminary and Belmont College.
 The Ward-Belmont Conservatory of Music was one of the first junior college members of the National Association of Schools of Music.
 It prepares music students in a thorough way to meet the exacting demands of the best senior colleges and music schools in America.
 It also offers to the academic student that musical culture which is an essential part of education.
 Emphasis is placed on superior performance and on a broad cultural and artistic background.

 ADMISSION

-Admission to the conservatory is based on graduation from an approved secondary school, with a minimum of fifteen acceptable units, or the equivalent of this requirement as shown by examination.
+Admission to the conservatory is based on graduation from an approved secondary school, with a minimum of fifteen acceptable units.

 FACULTY